-This is especially important if you plan on participating in extra adventurous activities.
+Travel insurance can be especially important if you plan on participating in adventurous activities.

-When you’re in an unfamiliar place, and you’re moving around a lot and trying lots of new things, you never know when something might go wrong.
+When you’re in an unfamiliar place, moving around a lot and trying lots of new things, you never know when something might go wrong.

-It’s better to be safe and have the insurance, then trying to figure out what to do if you happen to hurt yourself.
+It’s better to be safe and have the insurance, then trying to figure out what to do if you happen to hurt yourself in another country.

 If you’re wondering where to purchase travel insurance, I use World Nomads.

 Is Colombia safe?
 In short, yes it is.
 If you use common sense as you would anywhere else you are traveling you should not have any problems.